CarInsurance.com Insights

 Years licensed20%$1,608

-Final thoughts on cheap car insurance in New York
+The bottom line on cheap auto insurance in New York

-Our research shows that Progressive has the cheapest full coverage car insurance rates in New York for individuals with a good driving record.
+Based on our findings, Progressive provides the cheapest rates for a full coverage policy in New York if you have a good driving record.

-To get cheap car insurance in New York, first, figure out what coverage you need.
-Then, compare prices from different companies.
-Look for discounts and try to keep your driving record clean.
-Even if you’ve had tickets or accidents, you might still find a company that offers you a good deal.
+To get affordable car insurance in New York, figure out the coverage you require, compare quotes from different companies, look for discounts and keep a good driving record.

 Methodology